khalenferris/khalenferris.github.io/content/authors/admin/_index.md

     date_start: 09-2024
     date_end: 09-2025
     summary: |
         Research project using VULCAN/CRAHCN-O to invesigate the photochemical production of potentially important biomolecule precursors in terrestrial atmospheres.
-Notable module grades: *Solar and Extra-Solar Planets and their Atmospheres*: 79%. *Fluid Dynamics in Physics and Astronomy*: 82% *Physics of Climate Change*: 81%
+Notable module grades: Solar and Extra-Solar Planets and their Atmospheres: 79%.
+Fluid Dynamics in Physics and Astronomy: 82% Physics of Climate Change: 81%

     button:
       text: 'Read Thesis'
       url: 'https://example.com'